ethyca/fides/docs/fidesops/docs/tutorial/postgres_connection.md

 ```

-Secrets, like a username and password that are needed to access the Flask App's database, are added separately:
+Secrets, like a username and password that are needed to access the Flask App's databases, are added separately:

 ```python
 def configure_postgres_connection(